-The only assignment that is not graded on the above six-point scale is the Dissertation.
+The only assignment that is not graded on the above six-point scale is the final research project/dissertation.
 This is graded on a scale from 0 to 100.

 The range of the numerical values and the exact numerical value of each grade are designed to duplicate the range of marks obtained by students studying on campus.
 In this way, we ensure that the level of difficulty and the requirement for engagement in the learning process is the same, whether a student is studying a campus-based or online programme.

 How your End-of-Module Grade is Calculated